-It was a few years later I was at my grandmother’s house flipping through Showtime where I happened to see the ending of this film with Tommy walking around the ruins of his holiday camp singing and I was mesmerized, finally ready to rent this from the videostore.
-Almost instantly it became an obsession of mine, particularly Paul Nicholas as Cousin Kevin.
-I remember having a video camera and having a friend reenact that scene who I had sit in a chair pretending to be Tommy as I danced around until I shoved a pillow over their face.
+It was a few years later I was at my grandmother’s house flipping through Showtime where I happened to see the ending of this film with Tommy (Roger Daltrey) walking around the ruins of his holiday camp singing and I was mesmerized, finally ready to sit down and watch it in its entirety.
+Almost instantly the filmbecame an obsession of mine.
+One scene in particular I watched over and over was Paul Nicholas as Cousin Kevin.
+I remember owning a video camera and having a friend reenact that scene.
+I had him sit in a chair pretending to be Tommy as I danced around before shoving a pillow over their face.

-First there’s Eric Clapton playing a reverend in a church that worships Marilyn Monroe.
+There’s Eric Clapton playing a reverend in a church that worships Marilyn Monroe.

 Then it’s Tina Turner going full force as The Acid Queen.

-Then it’s Keith Moon as Uncle Ernie.
+Keith Moon as Uncle Ernie.
 One part I love about this scene is when Oliver Reed burns his newspaper and a large burned piece flies up and hits Keith Moon in the face.

 Jack Nicholson as Tommy’s doctor, who appears in this film the same year he did One Flew Over The Cuckoo’s Nest.

 Throughout the entirety of this film we get the great Ann Margaret and Oliver Reed playing Tommy’s parents.
 Oliver Reed is an actor that I absolutely love because of this movie.
-Notable for playing Dickens villain Bill Sikes in Oliver, Oliver Reed does what he does best in Tommy and that is portraying a intimidating slimeball who appears to be sweating booze all the time, which he apparently did a lot of in real life.
-Ann Margaret in her performance, dedicating herself fully and never phoning it in.
-Ann Margaret put so much of herself into this film that at one point she cut herself on a shard of glass, went to the hospital and returned the next day ready to go.
+Notable for playing the Dickens villain Bill Sikes in Oliver!, Reed does what he does best in Tommy and that is portraying a intimidating slimeball who appears to be sweating booze all the time.
+This is the film I was introduced to Reed’s intriguing Man’s Man presence and I’ve been fascinated with the actor ever since.